openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/PerformanceAnalysisKit/cj-apis-hi_tracemeter.md

 public static func startTrace(name: String, taskId: Int32): Unit
 ```

-**Function:** Marks the start of a pre-traced time-consuming task.
+**Description:** Marks the beginning of a pre-traced time-consuming task.

-If multiple tasks with the same `name` need to be traced or the same task needs to be traced multiple times, and these tasks are executed concurrently, the `taskId` for each call to [startTrace](#static-func-starttracestring-int32) must differ.
+If multiple tasks with the same `name` need to be traced or the same task needs to be traced multiple times while executing concurrently, each call to [startTrace](#static-func-starttracestring-int32) must use a different `taskId`.

-If tasks with the same `name` are executed serially, the `taskId` can be the same.
-For specific examples, refer to the samples in [HiTraceMeter.finishTrace](#static-func-finishtracestring-int32).
+If tasks with the same `name` execute serially, the `taskId` can remain the same.
+Refer to the example in [HiTraceMeter.finishTrace](#static-func-finishtracestring-int32) for details.

 **System Capability:** SystemCapability.HiviewDFX.HiTrace